nasa/Common-Metadata-Repository/search-app/docs/api.md

   }}]
 ```

-#### <a name="generic-multi-association"></a> Associate Multiple Concepts At Once
+#### <a name="generic-multi-association"></a> Associate Multiple Concepts Simultaneously
-Multiple associaitons with or without association details can be made to a specified concept on a single request by passing multiple concept ids in a lis.
+Multiple associaitons with or without association details can be made to a specified concept on a single request by passing multiple concept ids in a list form.
 The response returns the association cocncept and the concept being associated.
 __Example__
 ```
 curl -v -XPOST -H "Authorization: Bearer XXXXX" -H "Content-Type:application/json" "%CMR-ENDPOINT%/associate/GRD1200000006-PROV1" -d '[{"concept_id":"S1200000008-PROV1"},{"concept_id": "C1200000007-PROV1"}]'
 ```
 __Example Response__
 ```
-[{"generic_association":{"concept_id":"GA1200000009-CMR","revision_id":3},"associated_item":{"concept_id":"S1200000008-PROV1"}},{"generic_association":{"concept_id":"GA1200000010-CMR","revision_id":3},"associated_item":{"concept_id":"GRD1200000006-PROV1"}}]%
+[{"generic_association":{"concept_id":"GA1200000009-CMR","revision_id":3},"associated_item":{"concept_id":"S1200000008-PROV1"}},{"generic_association":{"concept_id":"GA1200000010-CMR","revision_id":3},"associated_item":{"concept_id":"C1200000007-PROV1"}}]%
 ```
-#### <a name="generic-association-with-revisions"></a>Associate Concepts With Revision Id's
+#### <a name="generic-association-with-revisions"></a>Associate Concepts by Revision Id
-An optional revision_id field can be passed into the association to create an association to specific revisions of two concepts.
+An optional "revision_id" field can be passed into the association to create an association to specific revisions of two concepts.
 __Example__

 ```